slatedocs/slate/source/index.html.md

 ***Retrieve the VA details and incoming transactions***

-All details regarding your [created VAs](https://api-docs.oyindonesia.com/#get-list-of-created-va) and[incoming transactions](https://api-docs.oyindonesia.com/#get-list-of-transaction-for-va) can be retrieved via our API endpoint or can be monitored directly from the OY! dashboard.
+All details regarding your [created VAs](https://api-docs.oyindonesia.com/#get-list-of-created-va) and [incoming transactions](https://api-docs.oyindonesia.com/#get-list-of-transaction-for-va) can be retrieved via our API endpoint or can be monitored directly from the OY! dashboard.
 Notifications will also be sent for all incoming transactions.

 ## Registration and Set Up

 **Prerequisities:**

-* Register an account on the [OY! dashboard](https://business.oyindonesia.com/login)
+* Register an account on the [OY! dashboard](https://business.oyindonesia.com/register?)

+* Activate your account through the activation link sent via email

 * Upgrade your account